Fan (person): Discrimination against males

 Qualities like compassion, caring, empathy, intellectual curiosity, fear, vulnerability, even love – basic human qualities that boys have inside them every bit as much as girls do – get methodically driven out of them by a sexist and homophobic culture that labels these things as 'unmanly,' 'feminine,' 'womanly,' and 'gay,' and teaches boys to avoid them at all costs.

 And, most importantly, they're taught that real men turn to violence not as a last resort, but as the go-to method of resolving disputes – and also as a primary means of winning respect and establishing masculine credibility.

 In the predecessor to this documentary, Tough Guise, Katz also addresses the issue of body image, using multiple movies, such as Terminator and Rambo, as well as action figures like G.I.
 Joe, to illustrate how 'real men' are defined as big, strong, and muscular.

 A man with a tattoo of Madonna on his back pushing a bicycle with a "Madonna" sticker.
 On his shoulder is a tattoo of the words "possibly maybe", which is the title of a song by Björk.

 Fanboy portrayals, by definition, do not fit into this mold of a 'real man', with the exception of sports fans.
 In a study by Gerard Jones on comic book fans, he described the comic book fanboys as "small, anxious, withdrawn, and terrified of the opposite sex."
 Quite the opposite of the 'real man' previously described by Katz.
 Their interests may also be considered as a deviation from societal gender roles, according to Noah Berlastsky, such as playing Dungeons & Dragons instead of football.
 This lack of traditional masculine traits warrants them much teasing from peers, parental figures, coaches, or older male role models for not conforming to these ideas of masculinity.
 A popular example of such treatment in mainstream media is shown on the sitcom The Big Bang Theory, where, multiple times throughout the show's run, the four main characters, portrayed as 'nerdy fanboys', are humiliated by larger 'real men'.
 For instance, in the show pilot, the two main characters, Leonard and Sheldon, get their pants taken by the main female character's ex-boyfriend, who is portrayed as big, strong, tough, confident, and successful with women.

 Furthermore, fanboys also deal with issues of gender discrimination in relation to their fandom interests.
-For example, Bronies, a group of young men enthralled by the TV show My Little Pony: Friendship Is Magic, a show typically geared towards young girls, are often the target of ridicule.
+For example, Bronies, a group of young men enthralled by the television show My Little Pony: Friendship Is Magic, a show typically geared towards young girls, are often the target of ridicule.
 Their interest in a 'feminine' media item can be the cause of great shame, causing many to become 'private' bronies, enjoying the show in secret out of fear.